octoblu/meshblu/readme.md

 Event Codes
 -----------

 If `log: true` in config.js, all transactions are logged to skynet.txt.
-Here are the event codes associated with SkyNet transactions.
+Here are the event codes associated with Meshblu transactions.

 * 100 = Web socket connected
 * 101 = Web socket identification